flags/Reactor-3/docs/alife_todo.md

 Worldgen:
 	[/] Randomize hunger/thirst on entry
 	[ ] Spawn ALife in various locations around the outside of the map

+Combat:
+	[ ] `calculate_safety()` in all ALife modules needs to refer to an outside function.
+		`targets_not_seen` is not taken into account.
+Some targets might still be relevant Consider that `alife_combat` stores identified targets into memory as `combat_targets` We are never truly safe until this is cleared.

 Cycles:
 	[/] Food: